KettlePay App

 The bet

-The obvious build is a crypto Venmo.
-But person-to-person transfers are a rounding error here; the real job is money in, money out — a two-port pipe.
+Design for those two and the obvious build is a crypto Venmo.
+But person-to-person transfers are a rounding error here; the real job is money in, money out: a two-port pipe.
 So KettlePay isn’t a wallet you live inside, it’s a settlement tool you open to close a deal and leave.
 Balances are held as dollars, the chain stays invisible, and the whole app orbits the in-and-out flows instead of a social feed.

 Crypto does the work, never shows its face